Solar Case Study – Melbourne University | Commercial Solar Power by Energy Matters

 February 2015

-Energy Matters won this competitive tender as the experienced in house design team were able to create a solution that complied with heritage listed building requirements while delivering an estimated 124.8 megawatt hours of power and offsetting 105 tonnes of carbon emissions annually.
+Energy Matters won this competitive tender because the experienced in-house design team created a solution that complied with heritage-listed building requirements and delivered an estimated 124.8 megawatt hours of power and offsetting 105 tonnes of carbon emissions annually.

-Established in 1853, the University of Melbourne is Australia’s second oldest university and the oldest in Victoria, which has resulted in the impressive Wilson Hall becoming heritage listed.
-Wilson Hall has a heritage overlay and a permit exemption was required for the works associated with the installation.
+Established in 1853, the University of Melbourne is Australia’s second-oldest university and the oldest in Victoria, which led to the impressive Wilson Hall being heritage-listed.
+Wilson Hall has a heritage overlay, and a permit exemption was required for the works associated with the installation.

-The primary concern for heritage permit exemption was that the work not negatively impact on the cultural heritage significance of the building.
+The primary concern regarding the heritage permit exemption was that the work would not negatively affect the building’s cultural heritage significance.

-As such, an exemption was sought on the basis that no safety rails (or other permanent safety infrastructure) and the solar installation itself would be visible from the street, or impose on the current appearance of the building.
+An exemption was sought because no safety rails or other permanent safety features would be installed, and the solar installation would be visible from the street without detracting from the building’s appearance.

-The installation therefore does not use tilt framing, despite a roof pitch of only 1°.
+The installation, therefore, did not use tilt framing, despite a roof pitch of only 1°.

-Using traditional framed panels, the 1° roof angle would not be sufficient to allow panels to self-clean, and water would collect at the edges of the frame.
-Such collection leads to panel soiling and increased likelihood of water ingress into the panel; affecting the efficiency and leading to extra maintenance costs.
-Instead, frameless solar panels were used for the system, which will prevent collection and encourage run off of water and dirt.
+Traditional framed panels were used; the 1° roof angle would not be sufficient to allow panels to self-clean, and water would collect at the edges of the frame.
+Such a collection leads to panel soiling and an increased likelihood of water ingress into the panel, affecting efficiency and leading to additional maintenance costs.
+Instead, frameless solar panels were used for the system, which prevented water and dirt from collecting and encouraged runoff.

-In total, 388 Trina Solar frameless panels were installed – the first commercial installation in Australia to incorporate these modules.
-The 100.88 kW system installed demonstrates the initiative and experience of Energy Matters’ leading in-house design team; enabling the University of Melbourne to go solar on a challenging, heritage listed roof.
+A total of 388 Trina Solar frameless panels were installed—the first commercial use of these modules in Australia.
+The 100.88 kW system showcased the expertise and innovation of Energy Matters’ in-house designed team, allowing the University of Melbourne to adopt solar energy on a difficult, heritage-listed roof.